shariq1989/cookbook/content/recipe/Channa_Masala.md

 8. Cook, stirring occasionally, until liquid has reduced into a thick stew, about 30 minutes.
 9. Garnish with cilantro and serve with long-grain basmati rice or naan.

+#### THE STORY BEHIND THE MEAL

+Before meeting Shariq, I (Tressa) had no experience with eating or making Desi food.
+In fact, if you asked me the difference between an Indian or a Thai Curry I couldn't have told you.
+I am incredibly honored to be able to study Desi cooking under my mother-in-law, who is a phenomenal cook.
+She cooks off script so you have to observe carefully as she buzzes through the kitchen or you miss it all.
+I am amazed by her ability to build upon flavors to create masterpiece after masterpiece.
+This recipe is inspired by her cooking, though I am sure hers would be even more tasty.